Visiting Barcelona in September 2023

 *This site contains affiliate links, which means I receive a commission when you buy.
 See my full disclosure.

 September is a fantastic time to visit Barcelona.
 If you love sunshine and don’t love crowds, this is a great time to take advantage of the city.
-As students get back to school, the basic crowds thin out a little.
-If you enjoy beach weather and want to pack light and, September is the monty for you!
+As students get back to school, the crowds thin out a little.
+You can enjoy the Barcelona beaches in September, try the world-renowned Mediterranean food, and of course see the gorgeous modernist architecture.
+As a resident, I’m giving you this guide on making the most of Barcelona in September!

 Why you should visit Barcelona in September

-• Crowds are less than in September, so it’s considered the shoulder season.
-Personally, the ideal time to come is mid-September to the end of September.
-Kids will definitely be in school.
+• During this shoulder season, crowds are less than in September.
+Personally, the ideal time to come is mid-September to the end of September when al kids will definitely be in school.

-• La Merce is the most important festival in Barcelona.
+• It’s the season for the best Barcelona festival!
+September 24 is the feast day of La Mercè.
 It celebrates our patron saint of the city, the Virgin Mary, under one of her special titles “Our Lady of Mercy”.
 Nowadays, it’s a secular holiday full of concerts, human castles (castellers), fire runs (correfocs), workshops, theater, and more!

-• It’s a great time to hit the beach in September in Barcelona.
+• Barcelona weather in September is conducive to hitting the beach.
 Crowds will be thinned out, and it’s still hot enough for you to strip down to your swimsuit!

 • It’s also a fantastic time to enjoy outdoor activities, like biking or sailing.
 Check out my post on taking a bike tour with Steel Donkeys!